jucemar-dimon/covid19-around-world/README.md

 ## :computer: Getting started

 -   Clone this repo
--  Enter the folder `react-cryptocurrencies`
+-  Enter the folder `covid19-around-world`
 -  Run `yarn` or `npm install` to install the dependencies
 -  Run `yarn start` or `npm run start`